A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Finns love ice cream!
 In fact, they're so good, you've got to try them! 🍦

-It's worth noting that the Baltic Sea is so low in salt that freshwater fish can also be found here.
+It's worth noting that the Baltic Sea is so low in salt that freshwater fish can also be found there.

-It's worth noting that the Finns are huge coffee drinkers, at any time of day!
-They're the world's biggest coffee drinkers!
+It's worth noting that the Finns are very heavy coffee drinkers at any time of day!
+They are the world's leading coffee consumers!
 Their coffee is really excellent.

-The classic but exquisite spinach pancakes, as beautiful as they are delicious.
+The classic yet exquisite spinach pancakes, as beautiful as they are indulgent.

 A gratin layered with thin slices of potato and herring simmered in cream.
 Western specialty.